- John Jay High School

 Prerequisites: Students who have a passing grade on the Algebra Regents or are on target to pass the Algebra Regents by the end of 9th grade are likely to be successful in these courses.

 Mobile App Development: The second semester course gets down to business.
 Once the students have learned the basics of coding and screen design, they are ready to incorporate persistent data in their applications.
 This allows us to flip into a business metaphor for the course as we design apps with specific customers in mind.
-In this course students will program with MIT App Inventor on standard workstations (Windows at school, but your Apple desktop will work at home too).
+Students will program with MIT App Inventor on standard workstations (Windows at school, but your Apple desktop will work at home too).
 App Inventor is a more sophisticated block-based programming language that more closely resembles script-based languages.
 Simultaneously, students will test their coding on Android devices that we have at school.
 At home, students can test with the desktop emulator or their Android or Apple phone or tablet.
 Testing even works on e-readers like the Amazon Fire.
 Emphasis will be placed on developing a community of learners.
 Students will get ample opportunity to work in pairs and teams to experience the Agile Design process while they flesh out real apps that really work... on their phone!

 Audience: This is a good choice for students with prior self-study in coding who wish to go straight to a script-based coding course.